Esonhugh/Attack_Code/Attack_Code.md

   - SMS services
   - Cloud APIs for programmability: CLIs and underlying server APIs

-This suite covers most common cloud services.
+This suite covers most common cloud services in developers and hackers' eyes.

 ## Infrastructure-as-Code (IaC)

-Infrastructure as code originated from the need for collaboration between development and operations.
+Infrastructure as code maybe originated from the need for collaboration between development and operations.

 Due to security and access control requirements, developers often do not have direct server access privileges in practice.
 This makes debugging deployment issues extremely difficult for developers.